roixa/RoixArchitectureTemplates/README.md

 ### Templates
 ```
-1. Architecture.
+1. Architecture:
 Create base classes and the first screen and the repository, and configure resourses, manifest, .gradle files.

+2. Repository:
-2. Repository: Add repository class-interface pair.
+Add repository class-interface pair.

+3. Screen:
-3. Screen: Add view (activity or fragment), vievmodel, interactor.
-And resolving in a DI tree.
+Add view (activity or fragment), vievmodel, interactor.And resolving in a DI tree.
 There is able to provide repository inside the template.
 Screen can be base list toolbar etc.

 ```